Expanding Small-Scale Datasets with Guided Imagination: More Experimental Results and Discussion

-In Figure~\ref{fig_efficiency}, we have demonstrated the expansion efficiency of our proposed GIF-DALLE over Cutout, GridMask and RandAugment on Cars and DTD and Pets datasets.
-Here, we further report the results on Caltech101, Flowers and CIFAR100-Subset datasets.
-As shown in Figure~\ref{fig_efficiency_appendix}, 10$\times$ expansion by GIF-DALLE outperforms 20$\times$ expansion of these augmentation methods a lot, while 5$\times$ expansion by GIF-DALLE has already performed comparably to 20$\times$ expansion of these augmentation methods.
-This result further demonstrates the effectiveness and efficiency of our proposed method, and also reflects the importance of automatically creating informative synthetic samples for model training.
+In Figure~\ref{fig_efficiency}, we have demonstrated the expansion efficiency of our proposed GIF over Cutout, GridMask and RandAugment on the Cars, DTD and Pets datasets.
+Here, we further report the results on Caltech101, Flowers, and CIFAR100-Subset datasets.
+As shown in Figure~\ref{fig_efficiency_appendix}, 5$\times$ expansion by GIF-SD and GIF-DALLE has already performed comparably to 20$\times$ expansion of these augmentation methods, while 10$\times$ expansion by GIF-SD and GIF-DALLE outperforms 20$\times$ expansion by these data augmentation methods a lot.
+This result further demonstrates the effectiveness and efficiency of our GIF, and also reflects the importance of automatically creating informative synthetic samples for model training.